yuyenchu/DeepRL/README.md

 ## Description

-Recreating the Ape-X DQN, a distributed architecture for deep reinforcement learning proposed by DeepMind, with tensorflow and applying on the OpenAI gym environments
+Recreating the Ape-X Deep Q-Network, a distributed architecture for deep reinforcement learning proposed by DeepMind, with tensorflow and applying on the OpenAI gym environments

 ## Getting Started